nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `ContactCS` and the **Actor** is the `CS freshman`, unless specified otherwise)

-**Use case: Add a contact**
+**Use case: UC01 Add a contact**

 **MSS**

 1. User requests to add a new contact by inputting the relevant contact details (name, email, phone number, module code, etc.)
-2. ContactCS verifies the input format and checks for duplicate
-3. ContactCS adds the contact under the specified module
+2. ContactCS adds the contact under the specified module

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 Necessary input such as module code, name, or email is missing.

-  * 2a1.
+  * 1a1.
 ContactCS requests the user to provide the required information
-  * 2a2.
+  * 1a2.
 User enters new data
   * Steps 2a1 - 2a2 are repeated until the data entered are correct

     Use case resumes from step 2.

-* 3a.
+* 1b.
 The given format is invalid.

-    * 3a1.
+    * 1b1.
 ContactCS requests the user to provide the correct format and shows the valid command format
-    * 3a2.
+    * 1b2.
 User enters new input
-    * Steps 3a1 - 3a2 are repeated until the format for the entered input is correct
+    * Steps 1b1 - 1b2 are repeated until the format for the entered input is correct

       Use case resumes from step 2.

-* 4a.
+* 1c.
 The given contact is a duplicate.

-    * 4a1.
+    * 1c1.
 ContactCS shows an error message telling the user that the contact already exists in ContactCS

       Use case ends.

+<a name="uc02"></a>

-**Use case: Search contact**
+**Use case: UC02 Search contact**

 **MSS**